PhilippAD97/se2/README.md

 ## Softwareentwicklung 2

-Aufgaben inklusive Aufgabenblatt sortiert nach Woche
+Aufgaben inklusive Aufgabenblatt sortiert nach Woche.
+Ab Woche 06 strecken sich die Aufgabenzettel über 2 Wochen.

 ## Things to consider working with this library NOT using eclipse 😁